 From Table 2 it follows that the raw materials contain the greatest amount of amino acids characteristic of collagen: glycine, proline and hydroxyproline, which proves the collagen nature of the main proteins.
 The total content of collagen and elastin of the scales is 76.26–86.35% of the mass of proteins, and the skin is 79.21–88.32%.

-Peptide hydrolysates from scales were prepared in three ways: thermal, enzymatic with the use of the Alcalase 2.5 L enzyme preparation, and enzymatic-thermal were investi- gated.
+Peptide hydrolysates from scales were prepared in three ways: thermal, enzymatic with the use of the Alcalase 2.5 L enzyme preparation, and enzymatic-thermal were investigated.
 Skin hydrolysates were prepared using electro-chemical derived catholytes.
 The resulting polypeptide compositions were used to obtain dietary supplements of peptide and peptide-mineral nature.
 The technological scheme is shown in Figure 1.

-The key stages of the technology for the manufacture of peptide additives are: prepara- tion of a homogenized mixture from dispersed collagen-containing raw materials (CFRM) and water, electrochemical preparation of a catholyte-catalyst and enzyme solution, temper- ature control of the mixture at a given temperature, separation of the hydrolyzed suspension into three fractions (lipid, peptide and protein-mineral), purification of obtaining peptide fractions from lipid (fat) and non-hydrolyzed components, and freeze-drying of enzymat- ically obtained peptides and their dispersion to a powder state—BAA-2 and drying of electrochemically obtained hydrolysates together with a mineral residue in a fluidized bed—BAA-1.
+The key stages of the technology for the manufacture of peptide additives are: preparation of a homogenized mixture from dispersed collagen-containing raw materials (CFRM) and water, electrochemical preparation of a catholyte-catalyst and enzyme solution, temperature control of the mixture at a given temperature, separation of the hydrolyzed suspension into three fractions (lipid, peptide and protein-mineral), purification of obtaining peptide fractions from lipid (fat) and non-hydrolyzed components, and freeze-drying of enzymatically obtained peptides and their dispersion to a powder state—BAA-2 and drying of electrochemically obtained hydrolysates together with a mineral residue in a fluidized bed—BAA-1.

 The molecular weight distribution of hydrolysates obtained by enzymatic and thermal methods from sardine and sardinella scales was studied by gel permeation chromatography.
 The results are presented in Figure 2 and Table 3.